 The Crimean sea ports of Kerch, Sevastopol, Feodosia, Yalta and Yevpatoria have been designated by the Ukrainian authorities as closed to international shipping.

 Since March 2014 there has been instability in the east of Ukraine as a result of clashes between Ukrainian armed forces and Russian-backed armed separatists.
 This has resulted in around 6,000 deaths and the displacement of over one and a half million people.
 A ceasefire was agreed on 12 February 2015, but sporadic fighting has continued in several locations in the southern parts of the Donetsk and Luhansk regions.
 Civilians continue to get caught up in the fighting, including in major incidents in and around Donetsk and Mariupol.

 On 17 July 2014, Malaysian Airlines flight MH17 from Amsterdam to Kuala Lumpur crashed in the area around Torez in Donetsk oblast, an area under separatist control.

 There are no scheduled flights into or out of Donetsk and Lugansk airport.

 There has been a series of hoax bomb warnings, including in Kyiv, in recent weeks as well as isolated explosions and other security incidents in Kharkiv city, Odesa, Kherson and Lviv.
 These have included bombs being placed in pubs and cafes.
-On 22 February, 3 people were killed and others injured in a bomb attack on a march in Kharkiv.
+On 22 February 2015, 3 people were killed and others injured in a bomb attack on a march in Kharkiv.
 You should take great care and remain vigilant throughout Ukraine.
-Avoid all demonstrations and public gatherings.
+Avoid all demonstrations and take extra care in public gatherings.